-Specify the number of Video channels or Voice channels.
+Specify the number of channels.

-Line load When Profile type is set to Data, you can select the line load profile as either Constant or Ramp.
+When Profile type is set to Data, you can select the line load profile as either Constant or Ramp.
 If you select Ramp, you can touch the adjacent button to display the Ramp Line Load Setup dialog box.